 For applicants to Columbia College, please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the areas of study that you previously noted in the application.
 (200 words or fewer)*

-From first automatically sorting data using Microsoft Excel’s formulas, to taking Computer Science as a high-school elective, I love that Data Science constantly amazes me with its uniqueness of investigating methods to uncover helpful insights hidden in data such as consumer habits for marketing or detecting spam/malware.
+From first automatically sorting data using Microsoft Excel’s formulas to taking Computer Science as a high-school elective, I love that Data Science constantly amazes me with its uniqueness of investigating methods to uncover helpful insights hidden in data such as consumer habits for marketing or detecting spam/malware.
 At Columbia University, I want to explore how communities can become more affluent through data-driven predictions and decision-making.

 Using my phone’s facial recognition system or conversational AIs like Alexa to ease my daily processes has made me curious about analyzing data through machine learning.
 To explore further the real-life application of data science, I researched and wrote a 4,000-word mini-thesis about comparing the performance of Naive Bayes and Decision Tree machine-learning algorithms in predicting students' academic performance for my IB extended essay.
 When researching, completing Andrew Ng’s Machine Learning course was very insightful as it explores the use of data mining and machine learning to predict future output, which I find interesting as it shows a clear example of how machine learning could help my food blog predict suitable recipe recommendations by analyzing user actions.
 Inspired by its capabilities, I aspire to pursue data science and related fields in university.

+Notes: I think this is also good to go.

 In Columbia’s admissions process, we value who you are as a unique individual, distinct from your goals and achievements.
 In the last words of this writing supplement, we would like you to reflect on a source of happiness.
 Help us get to know you further by describing the first thing that comes to mind when you consider what simply brings you joy.
 (35 words or fewer)*